 Senators are also supported by staff in their respective offices.
 Senators’ staff members work directly with their senator to communicate with the public; research and prepare materials like briefing notes, QP questions and speeches; and provide advice on current affairs and strategic questions.
 They may also manage the senator’s office.
 Senators usually employ between one and three staff members.

-The Clerk of the Senate and Clerk of the Parliaments is a critical official in the workings of the Senate and its senior administrator.
+The Clerk of the Senate and Clerk of the Parliaments is a critical official in the workings of the Senate.

 The Usher of the Black Rod is the personal attendant and messenger to the Queen in Parliament and a senior protocol official.